python/devguide/committing.rst

    backwards-incompatible changes), then an entry in the ``What's New in Python`` document (in ``Doc/whatsnew/``) should be added as well.
-Changes that affect only documentation generally do not require a news entry.
+Changes that affect only documentation generally do not require a NEWS entry.
 (See the following section for more information.)

-Updating News and What's New in Python
+Updating NEWS and What's New in Python
 --------------------------------------

 Almost all changes made to the code base deserve an entry in ``Misc/NEWS.d``.